 Joseph R. Fitzgerald, PhD

-“Cabrini University’s mission of educating people to go forward to improve the world speaks to my heart,” says Joseph R. Fitzgerald, PhD, assistant professor of history and political science.
+“Cabrini University’s mission of educating people to go forward to improve the world speaks to my heart,” says Joseph R. Fitzgerald, PhD, associate professor of history and political science.

 “This is because I was educated in the field of Black Studies which is a problem-driven and solution-oriented discipline.”